-IPA has now built 6 secondary schools with more on the drawing board.
-Our secondary school participation has grown from close to zero to 450 students in our Adopt-a-Dream program.
+IPA has now established 11 secondary schools some we have built from the ground up, others we have remodeled and supplied furniture and equipment.
+More are on the drawing board.
+Our secondary school participation has grown from close to zero to 520 students in our Adopt-a-Dream program.

 In tackling water needs, we find it's important to clear up any sanitation issues, as water and sanitation are codependent.

 IPA has handled sanitation needs at the school level, by installing girls' and boys' latrines for the student population.
 We have also reached out to entire villages and installed latrines for homes to assure water safety and proper sewage disposal-

 Food security is a serious challenge in the Mayan villages.
 Because corn and beans are harvested during certain times of the year, selling such crops after picking them assures that low prices are attained, as there is a glut on the market.
 By storing crops in safe silos free of pests, families can hold supplies for personal use and sell excess crops when the cash market is stronger.